Even at a reduced street price of some $700, Netgear’s Orbi AX6000 (RBK852) Wi-Fi 6 Mesh System is still crazy expensive.

 That said, if you intend to use the RBK852 in a home with a lot of real-time communication, like video conferencing, it’s a good idea to link the two units via a network cable.
 Hopefully, this will improve via future firmware updates.

 By the way, while you can view the currently connected clients using the web interface or the mobile app, there’s a significant delay in reporting to which hardware unit they belong.
-At times, a connected client didn’t even show on the list of either the satellite or the router.
+At times, a connected client didn’t even show on either the satellite or the router list.

 The Netgear Orbi AX6000 (RBK852) System is a sure and easy way to cover a large property with fast Wi-Fi.
 It’s also proof that upgrading to Wi-Fi 6 now will cost you.
 So, maybe you should wait a while, at least till all of its features are available.